Now Texas Guv Has Dumped Baby Migrant on Kamala’s Doorstep

-A new busload of 50 migrants, including a one-month old child, were dropped in front of the Naval Observatory on Saturday, which is the Washington D.C. home of Vice President Kamala Harris, the New York Post reported.
+A new busload of 50 migrants, including a 1-month old child, were dropped in front of the Naval Observatory on Saturday, which is the Washington D.C. home of Vice President Kamala Harris, Fox News first reported.

 The group mostly originated from Venezuela and add to the growing list of migrants that have been transported to the vice president’s home.

-“We’re sending migrants to her backyard to call on the Biden Administration to do its job & secure the border,” Texas Gov. Greg Abbott wrote on Twitter.
+“We’re sending migrants to her backyard to call on the Biden Administration to do its job & secure the border,” Abbott wrote on Twitter on Thursday.

 Harris accused Republican governors of a “dereliction of duty” in a Vice News interview.